2digits-sk/ansible-jumpstart/presentation.md

 - Ansible Inventory
 - Ansible Ad-Hoc
 - Ansible Playbook and YAML
-- Validate Playbook
+- Validate Playbooks and troubleshooting
-- Ansible Roles and reuse the code
+- Ansible Roles and reuse the code (Ansible Galaxy)
-- Ansible Galaxy

 ---